-LONDON (AP) Before Los Angeles officially lands the 2028 Olympics, leaders from the city and the U.S. Olympic Committee have to iron out financial details about their joint marketing agreement that will figure into the USOC's ability to fund its athletes and sports organizations through those 2028 Games.
+Sometime over the next five weeks, leaders from LA and the U.S. Olympic Committee have to iron out financial details about their joint marketing agreement that will figure heavily into the USOC's ability to fund its athletes and sports organizations through those 2028 Games.

-Sorting out the agreement is one of the biggest hurdles to clear before the International Olympic Committee meets the week of September 11 to approve Paris to host the 2024 Olympics and Los Angeles for 2028.
+Sorting out the agreement is one of the biggest hurdles to clear before the IOC meets the week of Sept.
+11 in Lima, Peru, to approve Paris to host the 2024 Olympics and Los Angeles for 2028.